ucdavisdatalab/workshop_ucdh_onboarding/_sources/chapters/03_ace.md

 When you request a VM, there are three pages of options to fill out.
 Here we'll walk you through them:

 ### First screen
-This screen has some options that you ned to fil out before you add the ACE order to your cart.
+This screen has some options that you need to fill out before you add the ACE order to your cart.

 #### Size
 The small and medium options are well-explained on th request screen.
 If you select "custom", you'll have to expain what you want in a free-text entry box when you submit your order.